Table of contents

 - updates your original event with meeting details

-- sends a welcome email to every participant linking to your track in Challo.
+- sends a welcome email to every participant linking to your track in Challo

-Challo gives administrators one place to manage access permissions, making it safe and easy to share original documents from your enterprise repository with those you authorize from other companies.
+Challo gives administrators one place to manage access permissions, making it safe and easy to share original documents from your enterprise repository with those that you authorize from other companies.

 For more information about cross-company collaboration, see: Cross-company collaboration.